ryanliu1021/AWSQuickStart/README.md

 ### Caveats:

-* Currently only working for US based AWS Zones/AMI.
-I will add the rest of the regions soon.
 * There is no current automated way to check if the VPC/Subnet/IGW are all in place and correctly configured.
 Manual creation of those elements is required.